American Idol controversies: Season 3 Wild Card controversy

-Season three Jennifer Hudson's ouster
+Season 3 Jennifer Hudson's ouster

 At top seven, the three African American singers Fantasia Barrino, LaToya London, and Jennifer Hudson, dubbed the Three Divas, all unexpectedly landed at the bottom three.
 Jennifer Hudson was eliminated, prompting much discussion and criticism.
 Elton John, who was one of the mentors that season, called the results of the votes "incredibly racist" (though Barrino went on to win the competition).
-Criticisms were also voiced about the voting system that resulted in survival of contestants such as John Stevens over Jennifer Hudson, or Jasmine Trias over LaToya London.
+Criticisms were also voiced about the voting system that resulted in survival of contestants such as John Stevens and Jasmine Trias over Jennifer Hudson and LaToya London, despite constant negative reviews from the judges on the former two.
 It was claimed that Jasmine Trias' fans were able to vote early and often outside of the 2-hour voting window, and a disproportionate number of votes came from Jasmine Trias' home state of Hawaii.

-Season four voting numbers mix-up
+Season 4 voting numbers mix-up

 During the Top 11 performance show, three of the contestants had their numbers mixed up with the wrong numbers appearing on the screen, resulting in millions of votes being voided.
 Recordings of the performances were therefore reshown on the Wednesday show with new, live commentary from the three judges, and the audience revoted.
 The elimination night was moved to Thursday.

-Season five Chris Daughtry's vote-off
+Season 5 Chris Daughtry's vote-off

 In the week finalist Chris Daughtry was voted off, some voters claimed that phone calls dialed for Daughtry during the first few minutes of voting were misrouted to Katharine McPhee's lines, and they heard her recorded message thanking them for voting.
+Simon Cowell, one of the judges, predicted McPhee to leave over Daughtry before the final result was announced.
 Other voters claimed similar problems voting for other contestants, in some cases resulting in votes going to Daughtry that were intended for another contestant, Elliott Yamin.